How to Buy an Apartment Building: A 12-Step Guide

 4. Choose a market

-The location of the apartment complex significantly impacts its profitability.
-Check your local market to see if there are any viable options.
+The location of any apartment complex significantly impacts its profitability.
 Seamus Nally, CEO of TurboTenant, recommends paying attention to the future of the location.

 “You don’t want large gaps between tenants.
-Otherwise, your profits will plummet,” he says.
+Otherwise, your profits will plummet,” he said.
 “Look for a property in an area that's growing and is projected to continue being popular for residents.”

 Consider other cities or states if your local market is oversaturated or slow-growing.
 Connect with local investment real estate agents, property managers, or lenders to research the area, considering factors like job growth, wages, population growth, and supply and demand.